 - Apply for a loan and manage the process through to settlement.

 Often, lenders pay the broker a fee or commission for selling their products, so you don't pay the broker anything.

 Some brokers get paid a standard fee regardless of what loan they recommend.
 Other brokers get a higher fee for offering certain loans.
-This could influence the loans a broker recommends to you.

 Sometimes, a broker will charge you a fee directly — instead of, or as well as, the lender's commission.